 We drove from Yosemite to Lake Tahoe, the drive was spectacular!
 In terms of stopping for a bite to eat along the way, just before the 120 hits the 395 there’s a Mobil Fuel Station at Mono Lake that the locals rave about.
-Food was good, but for service station food it was GREAT!
+Food was good!
 We had the fish tacos.

 We stayed at The Coachman Hotel.
 It was a really nice, funky hotel however, I’d recommend getting a room upstairs and floor/ceilings are paper thin and you can hear everything downstairs … everything!
-They include breakfast but it’s an American Breakfast – bagels, waffles and boiled eggs.
-Coffee was Stumptown.
-Fine if it’s black, almond milk lattes not so much.
-Happy hour 6-8 where some drinks are on special (changed daily) and they take $2 off bar snacks.
+They include breakfast but it’s an American Breakfast – bagels, waffles and boiled eggs and coffee was Stumptown – fine if it’s black, almond milk lattes not so much.
+Happy hour 6-8pm where some drinks are on special (changed daily) and they take $2 off bar snacks.
 Great fire outside for the cooler evenings.

 Lake Tahoe isn’t really known for it’s food, but we managed to get by with help from Poke Rok, Sprouts Cafe and a few other recommendations from hotel staff.